Taking on my Osteoporosis

 Any blood test I’ve ever done in my life showed I had high levels of bilirubin — a liver biomarker.

 Bilirubin is old red blood cells.
-They’re taken out of the blood by the liver and dumped out for the body through the bile.
+It’s taken out of the blood by the liver and dumped out for the body through the bile.
 High levels can eventually lead to jaundice.

 Doctors diagnosed it as being ‘Gilberts Syndrome’, a genetic syndrome.
-They said, and there was nothing they could do, but also it was nothing to worry about.
+They said, and there was nothing that could do, but also it was nothing to worry about.

 Since the osteoporosis diagnosis, I looked in deeper for any connection.

 The latest research is saying there is a connection between the high level of bilirubin and bone health:

 - Patients with liver disease are much more likely to have osteoporosis.

 High bilirubin levels are also related to the microbiome.
 Bilirubin is broken down by good gut bacteria in healthy microbiomes.
 Bilirubin is reabsorbed into the blood stream if it’s not broken down.